Last modified: January 01, 2025

 Cross Product

-The cross product is defined for 3D vectors and results in a vector perpendicular to both input vectors.
+The cross product is defined for three-dimensional vectors and results in a new vector that is perpendicular to both input vectors.
+It is particularly useful in physics and engineering for finding torque or rotational forces.

 arr_1 = np.array([9, 2, 5])